a-x-/babel-plugin-transform-import-css/README.md

-This is a simple babel plugin to inline CSS and LESS styles into JS vis JSS.
+This is a simple babel plugin to inline css into js vis jss.

 This plugin is very much experimental due to use of the Babel6 API - largely undocumented.
 Contributions are welcome.